NikUstimenko/acoustotreams/_sources/params.rst.txt

 incident modes or to expand a plane wave.
 The singular modes fulfil the radiation condition and as such are used for the scattered fields.

-For the plane wave basis of type (:class:`~acoutreams.ScalarPlaneWaveBasisByComp`) only two components of the wave vector are given and the third component is only implicitly defined by the wave number and the material parameters.
+For the plane wave basis of type (:class:`~acoustotreams.ScalarPlaneWaveBasisByComp`) only two components of the wave vector are given and the third component is only implicitly defined by the wave number and the material parameters.
 The application for this basis is mostly within stratified media that are uniform or periodic in the two other